-- We evaluated the design and the implementation of internal controls that mitigate fraud and noncompliance risks, such as processes related to journal entries. - We performed a data analysis of high-risk journal entries related to cash transactions that exceed EUR 1 million which do not relate to the payment of interest expense.
-Where we identified instances of high risk journal entries or other risks through our data analytics, we performed additional audit procedures to address each identified risk, including testing of transactions back to source information. - We incorporated an element of unpredictability in our audit, we evaluated potential conflicts of interest of the Board of Directors.
+- We evaluated the design and the implementation of internal controls that mitigate fraud such as processes related to journal entries. - We performed a data analysis of high-risk journal entries related to cash transactions that exceed EUR 1 million which do not relate to the payment of interest expense.
+Where we identified instances of unexpected journal entries or other risks through our data analytics, we performed additional audit procedures to address each identified risk, including testing of transactions back to source information. - We incorporated elements of unpredictability in our audit, we randomly selected certain cash transactions and reconciled the transactions back to source information.

-Our procedures to address the identified risk of fraud did not result in a key audit matter.
-We communicated our risk assessment, audit responses and results to the Board of Directors and the Audit Committee.
+Our evaluation of procedures performed related to fraud and non-compliance with laws and regulations did not result in a key audit matter.
+We communicated our risk assessment, audit responses and results to the Board of Directors and Audit Committee.

 Our audit procedures did not reveal indications and/or reasonable suspicion of fraud and noncompliance that are considered material for our audit.